Sunday, 25 June 2017

 The reception building was new and grand, full of posters, notices and brochures.
 Beyond that was a line of permanent cabins which were all occupied.

 Initially we were allocated a spot past the cabins, between two tall white tepees (both unoccupied), and an ablutions block.
-It seemed all right at first, until we realised how sloping it was, and how little shade fell on it.
+It seemed all right at first, until we realised how sloping it was, and how little shade it had.

 Although we seemed to be the only campers in the place, there was a constant stream of cars and pedestrians going past, so after a while we went to investigate and found a big tree-shaded field full of vans and tents, much more inviting.
 Our host at the reception was happy for us to move.